Skip to content

 Hints and Additional Resources#

 2. For CPU runs, especially for multi-nodes runs, the optimal performance for a particular job may be at a tasks-per-node value less than 104.
 For GPU runs, number of GPUs should also be varied to achieve the optimal performance.
 Users should investigate those parameters for large jobs by performing some short test runs.
+Some tasks-per-node values that could be useful to test are: 72, 52, and 48.

 3. For instructions on running LAMMPS with OpenMP, see the HPC Github code repository.